 In 1994, the International Criminal Investigative Training Assistance Program (ICITAP) initiated its first law enforcement development project in the Africa and Middle East region—a “whole of police force” development effort in Somalia.
 Since then, ICITAP has delivered a wide range of technical assistance and specialized training programs in nearly 30 countries throughout the region.
-Today, ICITAP’s law enforcement development focuses on combating human-trafficking, gender-based violence, public corruption, and terrorism.
+Today, ICITAP’s programs in the region focus on countering extremism and transnational crime, democratic policing principles, and forensic capacity development.

 ICITAP receives funding and partnership support from the U.S. Agency for International Development; the State Department's Bureau of International Narcotics and Law Enforcement Affairs, Office to Monitor and Combat Trafficking in Persons, and Office of the Coordinator for Counterterrorism (S/CT).